QuantEcon/lecture-python-advanced/source/rst/BCG_complete_mkts.rst

 Measures of agents and firms
 ----------------------------

-We follow BCG in assuming that there are equal unit measures of
+We follow BCG in assuming that there are  unit measures of

 - consumers of type :math:`i=1`